 Funding for this website and events in the Village comes directly from the Village business ratepayer.
 Additional support where required comes from Auckland Council, the Whau Local Community Board and The Trusts Charitable Foundation.
-If you think you have a contribution to this site, or you would like to raise any issue on behalf of the community, please contact Wendy Dunn, Town Centre Manager for the Blockhouse Bay Business Association Inc.
+If you think you have a contribution to this site, or you would like to raise any issue on behalf of the community, please contact Jodie Judd, Town Centre Manager for the Blockhouse Bay Business Association Inc.

 Blockhouse Bay Business Association meetings are held on the second Wednesday of every month at 6pm until 7pm at one of the local businesses along Blockhouse Bay Rd.

 Meetings are open for all members to attend, please register your attendance with the Town Centre Manager, Jodie Judd, one-week prior so your topic can be added to the agenda and a copy of the agenda forwarded to you with the venue details.

 Auckland Council Information